BenjaminVierstraete2/Facial_Recognition_dogdoor/README.md

 ### FPN-lite

+FPN Lite is a lightweight version of the Feature Pyramid Network (FPN) architecture.
-By combining features from multiple scales, the FPN Lite module provides the object detector with additional contextual information that can help improve the accuracy of the object detections.
+The FPN Lite module is used to combine the output of the MobileNet v2 and SSD layers, by combining features from multiple scales, the FPN Lite module provides the object detector with additional contextual information that can help improve the accuracy of the object detections.

 #### Example:
 <p align="center">